Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/transcripts.md

 Transcripts are positioned relative to the gene start and end, so that the yellow grid matches the coordinates in the gene image above.

+The Transcript panel is the default panel in the Entity viewer.

 ## Introns and exons

 Exons are depicted as white boxes and introns as the line connecting the exons.
 Coding exons are coloured, while non-coding exons are empty.

-The Transcript panel view is set by default in the Entity viewer.

 ## Filter and sort

 You can manipulate the transcript list by selecting Filter & sort on the left.

-The Expanded menu offers options to sort by exon length and count and  filter by transcript biotype and scores (multiple choice).
+The Expanded menu offers options to sort by exon length and count and filter by transcript biotype and other attributes where available.

-Changes to the transcript list will be applied to subsequent views unless the default is reselected.
+Changes to the transcript list order will be applied the Gene function panel view too unless the default is reselected.

 ## Detailed transcript information